-Around Venice there are more than one hundred small islands.
-The most popular are San Giorgio Maggiore, with masterpieces by Andrea Palladio, Burano, world-famous for its lace, Murano and its glass production and Torcello, one of the oldest human settlements in the area.
+Around Venice, there are more than one hundred small islands.
+The most popular is San Giorgio Maggiore, with masterpieces by Andrea Palladio, Burano, world-famous for its lace, Murano and its glass production and Torcello, one of the oldest human settlements in the area.
 For only 27 Euros/person, you can visit Torcello, Murano and Burano — three islands in the Venetian Lagoon.
 You’ll watch glass being blown at a Murano glass factory, see historical cathedrals on Torcello and admire exquisite handmade lace on Burano.
 Also, you’ll enjoy a cruise on the water.

 After visiting all these impressive buildings, fantastic churches and magnificent masterpieces of art, you must experience Venice from the water.
 Catch the Vaporetto and enjoy all the sights and sounds that you will encounter.
 Also, a gondola ride is the first thing to do for any tourist!
-A couple hundred years ago there were about 10 000 gondolas, but today there are only about 500.
-We suggest to take a gondola ride on the quiet back canals, rather than on the crowded Grand Canal.
+A couple of hundred years ago there were about 10 000 gondolas, but today there are only about 500.
+We suggest taking a gondola ride on the quiet back canals, rather than on the crowded Grand Canal.
 If you want to ride on the Grand Canal, it’s much better to take the Vaporetto.

 There’s a lot of things to do while you are in Venice!
 Sights like St. Marks’s Basilica and the Grand Canal attracts millions of visitors every year.
 No matter what beautiful attraction is on your scheduled travel plan, be sure that you’ll be seduced by the contemporary art scene of the whole lagoon.
 Say YES to new adventures!
 Book your next holiday apartment in Venice with Italian Breaks!